GittyGatto/hello-world/README.md

 # hello-world
 test repo

-hi there,
+hi boys and girls,

-its free coding friday. let's explore the world of git hub.
+its free coding friday. let's explore the crule world of git hub.

 some text added.